 Concerts take place on weekends, mid-May to mid-September at Centennial Park and other area parks; for more information phone (615) 862-8424.
 The open-air Ascend Amphitheater, along the Cumberland River at 310 1st Ave.
 S., hosts concerts April through late October.
 The amphitheater is also home to the Nashville Symphony in summer; phone (615) 999-9000 for event information.

-Downtown art galleries host receptions and art openings during the First Saturday Art Crawl, held on the first Saturday of the month at venues along 5th Avenue.
-These are great things for couples to do and fun things to do with friends.
+Downtown art galleries host receptions and art openings during the First Saturday Art Crawl, held on the first Saturday of the month at venues along Rep. John Lewis Way.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.